Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/test.md

 {==

 **Test Cases** are the main unit of testing in SpiraPlan.
 A Test Case defines a scenario or user flow that you want to verify.
 A Test Case is made up of Test Steps.
-These steps are the sequence of steps the tester needs to go through and check.
+These steps are the sequence the tester needs to go through and check.
 Each test step is an opportunity to verify functionality is working as it should, or recording where there are problems.

 First you create your test cases, then you execute them.
 Test execution records the results of what you did or found.
 You can execute the same test many times and keep a list of records of what happened each time.
 These are called Test Runs.
 This system means you have test cases that you can reuse very efficiently.
 Each test run logs the execution status of that run (eg pass or fail).
 Together with requirements and releases, test cases help you have full traceability across your whole product.